- Paving the way for women: historical background of the Dutch Golden Age

 Outwith her work, she lived a rather unconventional lifestyle.
 She married another of her stepfather’s apprentices, Johann Andreas Graff in 1665, and had two daughters, Johana Helena and Dorothea.
 However, she converted to Labadism in 1685.
 The group did not believe in formal marriage, and so she left her husband, and they eventually divorced.

-She, along with her daughters and mother, traveled to the Dutch province of Friesland in the north (now part of the Netherlands) where there was a Labadist commune at Waltha Castle.
+She, along with her daughters and mother, traveled to the Province of Friesland in the north (now part of the Netherlands) where there was a Labadist commune at Waltha Castle.
 For the next three years, Merian continued her studies there of the natural world.
 A year after her mother died in 1690, Merian returned to Amsterdam, opened a studio, and may have possibly crossed paths with fellow artist Rachel Ruysch (some sources say that Merian provided artistic tutelage to Ruysch).

-In 1699, when she was in her early 50s, Merian traveled to the Dutch province of Surinam in South America with her daughter Dorothea to collect, catalogue, and illustrate the area’s indigenous flowers and insects.
+In 1699, when she was in her early fifties, Merian traveled to the Dutch province of Surinam in South America with her daughter Dorothea to collect, catalogue, and illustrate the area’s indigenous flowers and insects.
 Merian went back once more to Amsterdam in 1701, possibly after she contracted an illness, though she continued to work on what became Metamorphosis Insectorum Surinamensium (1705).
 Translated into several languages, this latest work had 60 copper engravings of their work and research undertaken in Surinam.

 Merian suffered a debilitating stroke in 1715 and died in 1717.
 Her last work, Erucarum Ortus Alimentum et Paradoxa Metamorphosis, was published posthumously.